LittleTealeaf/SER-225-Team-A2/Team A2/Test Cases/Test Case SCP-57.md

  - Collision with enemies
  - Shooting, including animations while standing still and moving
  - Collision with map boundaries and map walls
+ - Ability to complete all levels with physics

 ### Procedure